shadowspawn/forest-arborist/README.md

-      pull                                          git-style pull, which is fetch and merge outgoing                                      show new changesets that have not been pushed root                                          show the root directory of the forest for-each [command...]                         run specified command on each repo in the forest, e.g. "arm foreach -- pwd" for-free [command...]                         run specified command on repos which are not locked or pinned switch <branch>                               switch branch of free repos make-branch [options] <branch> [start_point]  create new branch in free repos
+      pull                                          git-style pull, which is fetch and merge outgoing                                      show new changesets that have not been pushed root                                          show the root directory of the forest for-each [command...]                         run specified command on each repo in the forest, e.g. "fab foreach -- pwd" for-free [command...]                         run specified command on repos which are not locked or pinned switch <branch>                               switch branch of free repos make-branch [options] <branch> [start_point]  create new branch in free repos